carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 * Card Detect is optional.
 Some SD card sockets have no provision for it.
 Even if it is provided by the hardware, if you have no requirement for it you can skip it and save a Pico I/O pin.
 * You can choose to use none, either or both of the Pico's SPIs.
-* You can choose to use up to one PIO SDIO interface.
-This limitation could be removed, but since each 4-bit SDIO requires at least six GPIOs, I don't know that there's much call for it.
+* You can choose to use zero or more PIO SDIO interfaces.
+[However, currently, the library has only been tested with zero or one.]
+I don't know that there's much call for it.
 * It's possible to put more than one card on an SDIO bus, but there is currently no support in this library for it.
 * For SDIO, data lines D0 - D3 must be on consecutive GPIOs, with D0 being the lowest numbered GPIO.